dcreager/dcreager.net/content/shared-library-versions.markdown

 #### Shared library filenames

+Now that we've talked about version numbers in the abstract, what do we see in practice?

 On Linux and Mac machines, you will also encode version numbers into the filenames of your shared libraries.
 Each library will end up with **two or three** different filenames under `/usr/lib`.
-For instance, if you have version 1.2.3 of libfoo installed, you'll find:
+For instance, if you have version 1.2.3 of a shared library called _libfoo_ installed, you'll find:

     $ ls /usr/lib/libfoo*
     /usr/lib/libfoo.so